sudeep71/RNA_Seq_Tutorial/docs/06_trimming.rst

 1. Trimming sequences

 .. note :: Some sequencing run will yield poor quality data.
-It's best not to use it in alignment process.
+It's best not to use it in alignment process as it will lead to spurious results.
 So we are going to trim these sequences based on quality, length, N's etc.

+Now copy the code below and paste

 ::

 	module load GNU/4.4.5
 	module load sickle/1.210

-Now copy the code below and paste

 How do you select these modules?